evkx/evkx.github.io/content/models/byd/dolphin/dolphin_44.9kwh/_index.md

 ## Performance

-The BYD Dolphin 44.9kWh offers modest performance with a maximum power of 150 kW (204 hp / 201 bhp) and a total torque of 310 Nm (229 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 7 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.
+The BYD Dolphin 44.9kWh kWh provides basic performance with a maximum power of 70 kW (95 hp / 94 bhp) and a total torque of 180 Nm (133 lb-ft).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7 seconds and reaches a top speed of 160 km/h (99 mph), which is more comparable to entry-level traditional internal combustion engine vehicles.

 <a id="section-battery" style="display: block; position: relative; top: -60px; visibility: hidden;"></a>